 We control an entity when we have power over an entity, exposure to or rights to variable returns from our involvement with an entity, and the ability to affect our returns through our power over an entity.
 Power exists when we have rights that give us the ability to direct the relevant activities, which are those activities that could significantly affect the entity's returns.
 Power can be obtained through voting rights or other contractual arrangements.
 Judgment is required to determine the relevant activities and which party has power over these activities.
 When we have power over and variable returns from an entity, including an investment fund that we manage, we also apply significant judgment in determining whether we are acting as a principal or agent.
-To make this determination, we consider factors such as how much discretion we have regarding the management of the investment fund and the magnitude and extent of variability associated with our interests in the fund.
-If we determine we are the principal rather than the agent, we would consolidate the assets and liabilities of the fund.
-Interests held by external parties in investment funds that we consolidate are recorded as third-party interest in consolidated investment funds in Other liabilities.
-If we lose control of an entity, the assets and liabilities of that entity are derecognized from our Consolidated Statements of Financial Position at the date at which control is lost and any investment retained is re-measured to fair value.
+To make this determination, we consolider factors such as how much discretion we have regarding the management of the investment fund and the magnitude and extent of variability associated with our interests in the fund.
+If we determine we are the principal rather than the agent, we would consolidate the assets and liabilities.
+If we lose control of an entity, has and liabilities of that entity are derecognized from our Consolidated Statements of Financial Position at the date at which control is lost and any investment retained is re-measured to fair value.

 A joint venture exists when SLF Inc., or one of its subsidiaries, has joint control of a joint arrangement and has rights to the net assets of the arrangement.
 Joint control is the contractually agreed sharing of control and exists only when the decisions about the relevant activities require the unanimous consent of the parties sharing control.
 Associates are entities over which SLF Inc. or its subsidiaries are able to exercise significant influence.
-Significant influence is the power to participate in the financial and operating policy decisions of an investee but not have control or joint control over those decisions.
-Significant influence is generally presumed to exist when SLF Inc. or its subsidiaries hold greater than 20% of the voting power of the investee but does not have control or joint control.
+Significant influence is the power to participate in the financial and operating policy decisions of an investee but not have control or joint control or joint control or joint control or joint control.
 The equity method is used to account for our interests in joint ventures and associates.
-A joint operation exists when SLF Inc., or one of its subsidiaries, has joint control of an arrangement that gives it rights to the assets and obligations for the liabilities, revenue and expenses of the joint operation.
-Judgment is required to determine whether contractual arrangements between multiple parties results in control, joint control, or significant influence, with consideration of the relevant activities of the entity, voting rights, representation on boards of directors and other decision-making factors.
-Judgment is also required to determine if a joint arrangement is a joint venture or joint operation, with consideration of our rights and obligations and the structure and legal form of the arrangement.
+A joint operation exists when SLF Inc., or one of its subsidiaries, has joint control of a arrangement that gives it rights to the assets and obligations for the liabilities of the operation, rather than the net assets of the arrangement.
+For joint operations, we record our share of the assets, liabilities, revenue and expenses of the joint operation.
+Judgment is required to determine whether contractual arrangements between multiple parties results in control, joint control or significant influence, with consideration of the relevant activities of the entity, voting rights, representation on boards of directors and other decision-making factors.
+Judgment is a joint venture or joint operation, with consideration of our rights and obligations and the structure and legal form of the arrangement.